#16 in my Tonics for Your Creative Spirit email series: Charlie Morley

 Not to mention the fact that dreams can also make great writing prompts!
 I often think some of my dreams would make great films or novels.
 (Though maybe not the ones about the peacock… I look forward to learning what that’s about.)

 So, if you’d like to know more about the benefits of lucid dreaming – and how to do it – Charlie’s book is a really fun read.
-He makes it all very easy to understand and guides you though the very do-able exercises.
+He makes it all very easy to understand and guides you through the very do-able exercises.
 There’s also more info over on Charlie’s website.

 But the reason I’m sharing all this is that in my never-ending quest for inspiring creativity quotes, I found this gem in the first few pages: